patrick-norcross/Portfolio/README.md

 One of the research projects I had the oppurtunity to be a part of was working with the Swim and Diving team here at Merrimack College.
 This was something that was worked on slowly throughout the year.
 The swimmers were tasked with filling out a survey weekly.
 I took this data and had to perform heavy data cleaning and wrangling to be able to perform any type of analysis.
-A large portion of the time has been devouted to creating visualizations for the swimmers to view after recieving data.
+A large portion of the time has been devoted to creating visualizations for the swimmers to view after recieving data.
 This has been made easy by using R Shiny to be able to select the respective ID and their respective charts will then be brought up to view.
 There has been a dive into model building but hopes of more objective data in the future has largely held us off on that for now.
 Current work involves constant updates